 AAAS Science & Technology Policy Fellowships (STPF) provide opportunities to outstanding scientists and engineers to learn first-hand about policymaking while contributing their knowledge and analytical skills to the federal policymaking process.
 Fellows serve yearlong assignments in the executive, legislative and judicial branches of the federal government in Washington.
-Each year, the program adds to a growing corps over 3,000 strong of policy-savvy leaders working across academia, government, nonprofits and industry to serve the nation and the world.
+Each year, the program adds to a growing corps approximately 4,000 strong of policy-savvy leaders working across academia, government, nonprofits and industry to serve the nation and the world.

 Watch the video series about life as a fellow, how to apply, and more!

 Gain hands-on policy experience in a challenging assignment.

 This fellowship is a transformative career opportunity.
 Fellows are a respected and coveted cadre in the federal policy arena.
 See what fellows and alumni accomplish in our newsletter, Fellowship Focus, and on Twitter, Facebook, LinkedIn and Instagram.

 Become a member of an influential network of fellows.

 The AAAS S&T Policy Fellow network is a powerful force in every realm: government, industry, academia, and the nonprofit sector.
 Current fellows convene regularly for Professional Development workshops, manage Affinity Groups, and network and share resources.
 Alumni participate in a number of activities including symposia, networking, and Affinity Groups.
 All fellows use FellowsCentral, a password-protected online community, to connect and collaborate with each other, publish the Sci on the Fly blog and podcast, and more.

 $89,000 to $116,000 per year, along with other support including reimbursement for health care insurance.